4est-is-Forrest/square-iron/content/docs/Email Toolset/_index.md

 title: Inbox Automation

 ---
-In this section, I will elaborate on the toolset I created to automate the vast majority of labor associated with parsing and processing emails from a high volume help desk inbox (\~300 emails/day).
+In the following section, I will elaborate on the toolset I created to automate the vast majority of the labor associated processing emails from a high volume help desk inbox (\~300 emails/day).

 <hr />